kimheonningg/PIEthon3.0_team5_BE/README.md

 mongosh "url"
 ```

-To check MongoDB server is running well:
+How to check if your MongoDB server is running well:

 ```bash
 db.runCommand({ ping: 1 })